Kim Kardashian: KKW Beauty, KKW Fragrances, and Skims (2017–2019)

 In February 2020, the brand entered its first retail partnership with luxury store chain Nordstrom.
 Starting in 2021, it has opened various pop-up stores in the United States, Europe and Asia.
 Beginning in 2024, Skims has opened several retail stores across the US and the UK, with 22 outlets in the former.
 Under a deal, it provided Team USA-branded athleisure to the US Olympics team's female athletes at the 2020 Summer Olympics and Paralympics.
-This partnership continued with the 2022 Winter Olympics, the 2024 Summer Olympics and Paralympics, and two capsule collections released in collaboration with the US Winter and Summer Olympics delegations.
+This partnership continued with multiple iterations of the Winter Olympics, the Summer Olympics, and the Paralympics throughout the 2020s decade.
+2022 Winter Olympics, the 2024 Summer Olympics and Paralympics, and the 2026 Winter Olympics and four capsule collections released in collaboration with the US Winter and Summer Olympics delegations.
 Skims has released collaborations with various brands and fashion houses including Fendi, Dolce & Gabbana, Roberto Cavalli, Swarovski, and The North Face.
 In 2023, it entered a multiyear partnership as the official underwear partner of the NBA, WNBA, and USA Basketball.
 In 2025, the company and Nike introduced an activewear brand named NikeSkims—a joint operation.
 For her work on Skims, Kardashian received the Brand Innovator award at the 2021 WSJ.
 Innovator Awards and the Innovation Award at the 2023 CFDA Awards.
-The company appeared in Times list of 100 Most Influential Companies of 2022, and as of July 2023, is valued at US$4 billion.
-As of 2024, Skims has generated "around $1 billion" in net sales.Recently, Kim Kardashian has been criticized by many of her fans for opening 15 stores across Israel, and critics have called for a boycott of SKIMS and the brand's name to be added to the official BDS list.
+The company appeared in Times list of 100 Most Influential Companies of 2022, and as of November 2025, is valued at US$5 billion.
+As of 2024, Skims has generated "around $1 billion" in net sales.